-Conferences and summits are big business, accounting for $325 billion of direct spending in the U.S. alone each year while supporting jobs, bringing money to local economies, and boosting dozens of industries.
-In anticipation of the upcoming Global Meetings Industry Day, an event held in March or April every year to draw attention to the economic impact the event industry has, SurveyLegend is prepared to be your conference or summit surveying solution.
+Conferences and summits are a significant business, accounting for $325 billion in direct spending in the U.S. alone each year, while supporting jobs, generating revenue for local economies, and boosting numerous industries.
+In anticipation of the upcoming Global Meetings Industry Day, an event held in March or April every year to draw attention to the economic impact the event industry has, SurveyLegend is prepared to provide you with a comprehensive survey template, a free online survey maker, and online survey software for your conference or summit surveying needs.

 Create Your FREE Conference or Summit Survey Now!